rpcope1/Coedit/cetodo/readme.md

 as described in this [tutorial](https://github.com/BBasile/Coedit/wiki#lets-build-a-static-library), or *libdparse* submodule must be cloned with Coedit repository (`git submodule init` or `update`).

+Notice that *libdparse* can be easily build in Coedit using the [metad project](https://github.com/BBasile/metad).

 - `cetodo_submodule.coedit`: coedit project based on *libdparse* as a submodule.
 - `cetodo_libman.coedit`: coedit project based on *libdparse* as a *libman* entry.